Cardiac catheterisation is a common procedure that lets cardiologists examine or treat the heart and arteries.

 Cardiac catheterisation is a short procedure, usually taking between 30 and 60 minutes.
 It is generally done in a special catheterisation theatre, known usually as a cath lab, in the hospital.

 The cardiologist will make a small puncture in a large blood vessel, usually in the groin.
 They will then insert a small tube, known as a sheath.
-They can then thread the catheter through the sheath and guide it to the heart, while following its progress on a screen.
+They thread the catheter through the sheath and guide it to the heart, while following its progress on a screen.

 They might inject some dye containing a tiny amount of radioactive material and monitor where it goes.